minnibb/tp/docs/UserGuide.md

 Format: `help`

 <box type="tip" seamless>

-**Tip:** You can also access help window by clicking on F1 or the help menu on the top left.
+  **Tip**: You can also access help window by clicking on F1 or the help menu on the top left.
 </box>

 ### Adding a person: `add`